The South Australian Government is considering amending the Aboriginal Heritage Act 1988 (SA) to:

 The Amendment Bill will:

-The proposed changes are open for public consultation until 10am, Thursday 6 April 2023.
+The proposed changes were open for public consultation until Thursday 6 April 2023.

-Visit YourSAy to read a summary of the proposed change, view the draft Bill and the consolidated Act with mark-ups, as well as to provide your feedback.
+Visit YourSAy to read a summary of the proposed changes, view the draft Bill and the consolidated Act with mark-ups.